gatsbyjs/gatsby/docs/blog/2019-03-27-security-concerns-unique-to-static-sites/index.md

 ## Shared Security Concerns

-No matter how you deploy your site, how little javascript you use, whether it is sever-side or client-side: your site has attack vectors.
+No matter how you deploy your site, how little JavaScript you use, whether it is sever-side or client-side: your site has attack vectors.

 When it comes to static sites, if you are going to get hacked, it is going to be at the infastructure level (server/CDN, DNS, CI, etc.) or network level([MitM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)).
 Thanks to the cloud, most of this work is done for you and you do not have to secure these layers.
 As long as you are using two-factor authentication(2FA) and a strong password.
 You are all using 2FA (when possible) and strong passwords, right!?
 Good.